TheIoTLearningInitiative/IntelEdison/documentation/PinMuxing.md

 Pin Muxing
 ==

 > When working with the ports on the Linux-level, Pin Muxing are performed by MRAA library.
-In the case of the microcontroller it is necessary to take care of yourself with scripts (
+In the case of the microcontroller it is necessary to take care with scripts

 **Configuring all 4 of the PWM pins**